particleflux/bitbutler/README.md

 Run `bitbutler config` to write a default configuration.
 You should [create a restricted app password](https://bitbucket.org/account/settings/app-passwords/new) instead of using your actual password which has full access to your account.
-Depending on what you want to with bitbutler, different scopes are required, see table below.
+Depending on what you want to do with _bitbutler_, different scopes are required, see table below.

 | Bitbutler command | required scope | Name the bitbucket GUI |
 |:---|:---|:---|